Skip to content

 • pip install pdf2image pillow if you plan to turn PDFs into images via Image.from_pdf

 LM Deluge reads API keys from environment variables so the client can contact each provider directly.
-Load them at process startup (for example with python-dotenv) and pass the values down to your workers, CLI scripts, or notebook kernels.
+Populate the process environment before constructing clients and pass those values down to your workers, CLI scripts, or notebook kernels.

 Depending on which providers you plan to use, set the appropriate API keys: